sbt/sbt-appbundle/README.md

 As of version 0.14, the default bundle target directory is `target`.
 If you want to revert to the previous behaviour, putting it into the main directory, the following can be used:

     appbundle.target <<= baseDirectory

-### creating an IntelliJ IDEA project

-If you want to work on the plugin in IntelliJ IDEA, you can set up a project like this: Make sure you have the following contents in `~/.sbt/plugins/build.sbt`:

-    addSbtPlugin("com.github.mpeltonen" % "sbt-idea" % "1.1.0")

-Then to create the IDEA project, run `sbt run`.

 ### credits